8 Of The Best Surfing Spots On The Sunshine Coast

 When the stars align and the conditions at Granite Bay deliver, experienced surfers flock to this idyllic spot.
 In case you're wondering, those ideal conditions look like medium tide with east to north-easterly swell and a southerly wind.
 It's a careful balance.

-This is an exposed left-hand reef break with the possibility of urchins, rips, rocks and sharks.
-But what kind of float out at sea is complete without a bit of thrill, right?
-Granite Bay faces a different direction than most beaches in the area (north-easterly)
+This is an exposed right-hand reef break with the possibility of urchins, rips, rocks and sharks.
+But what kind of float out at sea is complete without a bit of thrill, and it's protected from southerlies which is a win.
+Granite Bay faces a different direction than most beaches in the area (north-easterly), so it pumps in times other beaches are no bueno.

 When it's big, take the standard short board or your fish out for a spin and paddle out the back for maximum action.